TCM Tongue Analysis vs. Blood Tests: When to Use Each

 ✅ You want holistic assessment of overall health balance

-✅ Preventive health screening for yourself or family
+✅ Educational wellness check-ins for yourself or family

 ✅ You have TCM-specific concerns (Qi deficiency, Dampness, Heat, etc.)